 Signage, marketing and promotions

 Wicksteed Park’s brand font is Avant Garde Gothic.
 We use this in its varying weights (book; regular; semi-bold; bold) and in a variety of sizes – ranging from 300+pt on signage, 20pt on safety information notices, and 9pt on take-away marketing materials.
-Within the park, there are sub-brands – RUSH and Pavilion Shows.
-For these, the name, headline and sub-heads may incorporate other fonts (eg 3 The Hard Way Overrun for RUSH) but the main body text tends to remain the brand font.
+Within the park, there are sub-brands – Pavilion Shows etc. For these, the name, headline and sub-heads may incorporate other fonts but the main body text tends to remain the brand font.

 The brand palette consists of 16 colours plus black and white.
 The colours are utilised in different combinations across the park.
 We place contrasting tones together in order to help text and imagery stand out.